 The Youth Harvest Foundation launched the My Price pilot project, which used mobile phones to give poor smallholder farmers access to market information, including commodity prices by crop and market, wholesale and retail prices, and goods available for sale.

-This has been scaled up to other districts in the My Pharm project where farmers are being enabled to have an empowered and inclusive role in the market systems.
+This was scaled up to other districts in the My Pharm project, where farmers are being enabled to have an empowered and inclusive role in the market systems.

-The Improving Maternal Health Service Delivery through Participatory Governance project (IMPROVE) is a three-year EU-funded project, which is implemented across 30 districts in the three Northern Regions of Ghana by Christian Aid and SEND Ghana.
+The Improving Maternal Health Service Delivery through Participatory Governance project (IMPROVE) was a three-year EU-funded project, which was implemented across 30 districts in the three Northern Regions of Ghana by Christian Aid and SEND Ghana.

-The Growing Rice Market Opportunities for Women (GROW) in northern Ghana is a two-year project that seeks to promote Ghana to become completely self-sufficient in rice production by 2018.
+The Growing Rice Market Opportunities for Women (GROW) in northern Ghana was a two-year project that sought to promote Ghana to become completely self-sufficient in rice production by 2018.

-Maximising Rice and Key Enterprises in Target Sites (Markets) is a five-year project that seeks to capitalise on the rapidly expanding domestic rice market.
-It will target an estimated 6,782 beneficiaries (rice farmers and processors as well as vegetable farmers) in the Upper East Region (UER) of Ghana.
-The total budget for the project is £1,546,385.
+Maximising Rice and Key Enterprises in Target Sites (Markets) was a five-year project that sought to capitalise on the rapidly expanding domestic rice market.
+It targeted an estimated 6,782 beneficiaries (rice farmers and processors as well as vegetable farmers) in the Upper East Region (UER) of Ghana.

 Northern Ghana Green Market

-The Northern Ghana Green Market (NGGM) project aims to increase incomes of vegetable farmers through an inclusive ‘green’ vegetable market system.
-Christian Aid is partnering with a local partner (CAOF) to implement this project in the Northern, Upper East, and Upper West regions, working with 3,000 producers.
-The total budget for the project is £1,300,000 over a three year period.
+The Northern Ghana Green Market (NGGM) project aimed to increase incomes of vegetable farmers through an inclusive ‘green’ vegetable market system.
+Christian Aid partnered with a local partner (CAOF) to implement this project in the Northern, Upper East, and Upper West regions, working with 3,000 producers.

 Women in Governance (WIG – Faith based)

-Christian Aid Ghana is working with the Christian Council of Ghana (CCG) to implement the Women in Governance Project (WIG).
-This three-year project seeks to address the issue of low representation of women and girls at the decision-making levels of the church by developing their capacity for leadership, promoting gender-friendly biblical teachings as well as facilitating the creation of enabling environment.
-The project is implemented in the Greater Accra, Northern and Ashanti regions of Ghana.
+Christian Aid Ghana worked with the Christian Council of Ghana (CCG) to implement the Women in Governance Project (WIG).
+This three-year project sought to address the issue of low representation of women and girls at the decision-making levels of the church by developing their capacity for leadership, promoting gender-friendly biblical teachings as well as facilitating the creation of an enabling environment.
+The project was implemented in the Greater Accra, Northern and Ashanti regions of Ghana.